uatuko/ruek/README.md

 * Schema-less fine-grained access control (FGA)
 * Zero-trust, least privilege architecture (ZTA)
-* Predictable constant time authorisation checks (O(1))
+* Predictable constant time authorization checks (O(1))
 * Strongly consistent with no cache
 * Cloud native at global scale[^2]
 * ABAC, RBAC & ReBAC[^4]
 * Multi-tenancy support, if you need it
-* Not just authorisation checks, list users, resources a user can access and users with access to a resource
+* Not just authorization checks, list users, resources a user can access and users with access to a resource
 * First class treatment for listing endpoints with pagination and limits to handle large datasets
 * Built using the fastest gRPC server implementation[^3]